-Digital Creator North spaces encourage youth and emerging artists to explore digital technologies at six partnering locations with a focus on creating positive change through technology and creativity.
-These spaces are designed to be located in easy to access public spaces — libraries, galleries and museums.
+Digital Creator North encourages youth and emerging artists to explore digital media with a focus on creating positive change through technology and creativity.
+These spaces are located in easy to access public spaces — libraries, galleries, museums and cultural centres.

-The Digital Creator Program will operate as drop-in, out-of-school learning environments for youth to develop skills in digital media using a participatory culture model and be staffed by full time mentors.
-This project is aimed to have a positive cultural impact on Northern Ontario by increasing participation in the media arts sector in six small to mid-sized communities.
-The Digital Creator sites will be located in the following partnering communities — New Liskeard, Timmins, Elliot Lake, Sault Ste.
+The Digital Creator North Program operates as a drop-in, out-of-school, learning environment, staffed by full-time mentors, where youth develop skills in digital media using a participatory culture model.
+This project aims to have a positive cultural impact on Northern Ontario by increasing participation in the media arts sector in small to mid-sized communities.
+Digital Creator has run programming spaces in the following partnering communities — New Liskeard, Timmins, Elliot Lake, Sault Ste.
 Marie, Kenora and Sioux Lookout, all of which closed due to COVID-19.
 Our current space is located in North Bay

-These spaces inspire creative experimentation, peer networking/collaboration, civic engagement, and hands-on learning using various media arts disciplines.
-Participants can practice video production, audio recording, graphic design, digital art, animation, 3D modelling and coding/programming among other periphery disciplines.
-These teen to young adult learning spaces or “hubs” provide a variety of programming and content to engage program-led projects, after-school drop-ins, peer-to-peer learning and encouraging participants to become active producers of digital culture.
+These spaces inspire creative experimentation, peer networking and collaboration and hands-on learning using various digital media arts disciplines.
+Participants can practice video production, audio recording, graphic design, digital art, animation, 3D modelling and coding/programming among other disciplines.
+These teen to young adult learning spaces provide a variety of programming and content to engage program-led projects, after-school drop-ins, peer-to-peer learning and encouraging participants to become active producers of digital culture.
 These hang-out spaces are for collaboration with friends, exploring technology, sharing ideas and finding one-on-one mentorship.
-Digital Creator North not only connects young people to technology, media, creative arts, mentors and institutions, but encourages civic engagement through the digital arts.
+Digital Creator North not only connects young people to technology, media, creative arts, mentors and institutions, but also encourages civic engagement through the digital arts.

 What is N2M2L?